 Sell Your Stuff

-Selling your stuff online has been done by plenty of people, but there are still many other — and often easier — options.
+Selling your stuff online has been done by plenty of people, but there are still many other — and potentially easier — options.
 There are apps out there that let you hold online garage sales, offloading unused stuff in exchange for cold hard cash with fairly minimal effort.

 The single best way to save time and money on commuting is not to commute at all.
-Working from home is one of the most coveted and commonly requested benefits, so more employers are offering it when they can, at least on a some-of-the-time basis.
+Working from home can be one of the most coveted and commonly requested benefits, so more employers are offering it when they can, at least on a some-of-the-time basis.
 Ask your human resources department if it’s possible to work a few days a week from home — you’ll save commuting costs and free up time for your side hustle.

 Rent Your Car